gi8lino/k8s-gitops/apps/nextcloud/README.md

 ![nextcloud-security-settings.png](.img/nextcloud-security-settings.png)

-*Signatures and encryption offered:*
+*Signatures and encryption offered*
 Indicates whether the `<samlp:AuthnRequest>` messages sent by this SP will be signed.
 [Metadata of the SP will offer this info] --> `ON`
 Indicates whether the `<samlp:logoutRequest>` messages sent by this SP will be signed --> `ON`
 Indicates whether the `<samlp:logoutResponse>` messages sent by this SP will be signed. --> `ON`

-*Signatures and encryption required:*
+*Signatures and encryption required*
 Indicates a requirement for the `<samlp:Response>`, `<samlp:LogoutRequest>` and `<samlp:LogoutResponse>` elements received by this SP to be signed. --> `ON`
 Indicates a requirement for the `<saml:Assertion>` elements received by this SP to be signed.
 [Metadata of the SP will offer this info] --> `ON`